 Yes, Zara the Magnificent can look at my well worn paint stained sneakers and divine that I am a sloppy painter.
 Or stare into my eyes and hone in on my eyelid twitch when she mentions my overflowing and purposely ignored mending basket.
 But that’s a totally different thing than understanding what’s going on between my ears.
 A lot of times even I don’t understand what’s going on between my ears.

 Which is why I appreciate the process of writing and revising and revising again.
 It helps me understand better what I wish to communicate.
 But when it comes to being sure I managed it, that’s the scary part.
 The jumping off the cliff part.

 So a book review like Lauren’s is enormously helpful.
 It reassures me that my clay pots are sturdy.
 Plus, it gives me an excuse to run around the apartment waving my arms and whooping.

 Rose Grey has written three romance novels and is hard at work on a fourth.
 Wednesday is generally book review day.
 Unless it isn’t.
 If you liked this post, come visit the rest of the blog at www.rosegreybooks.com.
-Hot Pursuit and Not As Advertised are available as ebooks and as paperbacks online.
+All Of Me, Waiting For You, Hot Pursuit and Not As Advertised are available as ebooks and as paperbacks online.